A Jacobi-type Newton method for Nash equilibrium problems with descent guarantees: Well Definiteness of the Algorithm

-This section is devoted to proving well-definiteness of Algorithm \ref{Algorithm 1}.
-As previously mentioned, by the way Algorithm \ref{Algorithm 1} is built, in cases where one of the gradients is zero, say $\|g_2^k\|=0$, and the step-size $t$ has sufficiently decreased ($t\leq\tau$), it turns out that the direction for the second player is null while for the first player the direction is computed as a standard Newton direction for optimization with Armijo line search, which is known to be well-defined and satisfy conditions \eqref{armijo1}-\eqref{armijod1} with $t~\leq~\frac{2(1-\alpha)\lambda_{min}^2}{L\lambda_{max}}$, $\theta = \frac{\lambda_{min}}{\lambda_{max}}$ and $\gamma=\frac{1}{\lambda_{max}}$ (see for instance the discussion in \cite{bertsekas}, pages 29-36, and Lemma 2.20 in \cite{solodov}).
-Thus, we focus on the case where $\|g_i^k\|\neq 0, i=1,2$, and we show that the inequalities (\ref{armijo1})-(\ref{armijod2}) are satisfied for sufficiently small $t$, meaning that the stepsize does not decrease indefinitely.
+As previously mentioned, by the way Algorithm \ref{Algorithm 1} is built, in cases where one of the gradients is zero, say $\|g_2^k\|=0$, and the step-size $t$ has sufficiently decreased ($t\leq\tau$), it turns out that the direction for the second player is null while for the first player the direction is computed as a standard Newton direction for optimization with Armijo line-search, which is known to be well-defined if the objective functions have locally Lipschitz continuous gradients with respect to the decision variables $x_i$ for every fixed $x_{\neg i}$, $i = 1,2$.
+In order to be more precise, let us consider the following hypothesis: \begin{assump} For each $i\in\{1,2\}$ and $x = (x_i,x_{\neg i}) \in \R^{n_1+n_2}$, there exist $\delta_x,L_x>0$ such that